yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/sharding.md

 ## Range sharding

 Range sharding involves splitting the rows of a table into contiguous ranges that respect the sort order of the table based on the primary key column values.
 The tables that are range sharded usually start out with a single shard.
 As data is inserted into the table, it is dynamically split into multiple shards because it is not always possible to know the distribution of keys in the table ahead of time.
-The basic idea behind range sharding is shown in the figure below.
+The basic idea behind range sharding is shown in the following illustration:

 ![tablet_range_1](/images/architecture/tablet_range_1.png)